angelomilan/ethereum-guides/GPU-cloud_mining.md

       ssh -i /Applications/Utilities/youraccesskeyname.pem ubuntu@YO.UR.PUBILICIP
       ```

-Note: you will need to use this line every time you close Terminal and want to start again
+Note: You will need to use this line every time you close Terminal and want to start again

 * Type yes
 * You should get a confirmation message: